dchgoh/FYP-A/README.md

    ```
    This will typically open the application in your default web browser at `http://localhost:3000`

+6. **Run test.las File:**
+*   Go to the Upload section within the app interface.
+*   Select and upload the test.las file.
+*   The system will automatically begin processing the file.

 ## Technologies Used

 *   **Frontend:** ReactJS